mbodm/wingetupd/README.md

 When using _WinGet_ to install and update Windows software, `wingetupd.exe` just wanna make your life a tiny bit easier, by updating all your software (or better said: a specific set of software) within a single call.

+_wingetupd.exe_ is specifically __not__ designed to install packages, that are not actually already installed on your machine.
+It´s sole purpose is just to update your installed applications.
+Means: Before you can update some of your applications with this tool, you have to install them "by hand" or by using _WinGet_.
+In short: The tool can not (and want not) install any software.
+It´s just there for updating your already existing software.

 _WinGet_ is imo a __fantastic!__ tool, to manage all your Windows applications and keep your Windows software up2date.
 Fat kudos :thumbsup: to Microsoft here!
 For more information about _WinGet_ itself, take a look at: https://docs.microsoft.com/de-de/windows/package-manager/winget

 ### How it works
 - When started, `wingetupd.exe` first searches for a so-called "package-file".
 The package-file is simply a file named _packages.txt_, located in the same folder as the `wingetupd.exe`.
 The package-file contains a list of _WinGet_ package-id´s (__not__ package-names, this is important, see [Notes](#Notes) section below).
 - So, when `wingetupd.exe` is started and it founds a package-file, it just checks for each package-id (listed in the package-file), if the package exists, if the package is installed and if the package has an update.
 If so, it updates the package. `wingetupd.exe` does all of this, by using _WinGet_ internally.
 - This means: All you have to do, is to edit the package-file and insert the _WinGet_ package-id´s of your installed Windows applications there.
 When `wingetupd.exe` is executed, it will try to update all that packages (aka "your Windows applications").
-- The tool is specifically __not__ designed to install packages, that are not actually already installed on your machine.
-It´s sole purpose is just to update your installed applications.
-Means: Before you can update some of your applications with this tool, you have to install them "by hand" or by using _WinGet_.
-In short: The tool can not (and want not) install any software.
-It´s just there for updating your already existing software.

 ### Requirements
 There are not any special requirements.
 It´s just a typical commandline _.exe_ file.
 Just download the newest release, from the [_Releases_](https://github.com/MBODM/wingetupd/releases) page.
 Unzip and run it.
 All the releases are compiled for x64, assuming you are using some 64-bit Windows (and that's quite likely).